MazamaScience/AQ-SPEC-documentation/Software_Design_Document.md

 Both the archive scripts and the R Shiny Server are run inside docker containers so that host machine provisioning is limited to: `apache`, `git` and `docker`.

-As envisioned, data ingest, data archive and R Shiny Server could all run on a single, SCAQMD maintained, Microsoft Azure instance.
+As designed, data ingest, data archive and R Shiny Server _could_ all run on a single, SCAQMD maintained, Microsoft Azure instance.
 However, for purposes of load and process optimization, it is recommended that the data processing and data archive be set up one one Azure instance while the public interface be set up on a separate Azure instance.

-Data processing is of critical imprtance and will occur at well defined intervals so that it may be possible configure an instance tailored to the CPU and memory needs of these proceses.
+Data processing is of critical imprtance and will occur at well defined intervals so that it may be possible to configure an instance tailored to the CPU and memory needs of these proceses.

 The public facing user interface is by nature much more volatile in terms of its CPU load and should be set up so as not to interfere with the core data processing tasks.

-That said, a single, medium capacity instance may be able to handle both tasks under low user load situations.
+That said, a single, medium capacity instance _might_ be able to handle both tasks under low user load situations.

 ## Data flow

 Files in the data archive contain data at three distinct levels:

-* _synoptic data_ containing primarily sensor metadata for every Purple Air sensor
+* _synoptic data_ containing primarily sensor metadata for every PurpleAir sensor
-* _time series data_ containing raw Purple Air sensor data
+* _time series data_ containing raw PurpleAir sensor data
 * _hourly aggregated data_ containing processed time series data
 * _video files_ contianing 7-day mp4 files for each distinct _community_

 Data ingest begins by downloading, parsing and enhancing data found in a geojson file at https://www.purpleair.com/json.
 Data ingest is performed hourly by a dedicated data ingest script run by a cron job.
-The synoptic data files are referred to as `pas` (Purple Air Synoptic) files.
+The synoptic data files are referred to as `pas` (PurpleAir Synoptic) files.

 In the second stage of data processing, metadata from the synoptic file is used to download, parse and enhance raw timeseries data obtained from the ThingSpeak server at https://api.thingspeak.com/channels/.
 This data processing is performed hourly by a data processing script.
-The timeseries data files are referred to as `pat` (Purple Air Timeseries) files.
+The timeseries data files are referred to as `pat` (PurpleAir Timeseries) files.

 A more detailed discussion of raw data access APIs is available at: https://www2.purpleair.com/community/faq.